 Dates of future meetings

 The following dates for future meetings of the Panel are listed below.
-All dates are Mondays starting at 3pm.
-The venue will be determined nearer the time of each meeting:
+All dates are Mondays starting at 3pm and the venue will be indicated nearer the time:

 The Panel noted the dates for future meetings, as listed below.
-All dates were Mondays starting at 3pm.
-The venues would be determined nearer to each meeting:
+All dates were Mondays starting at 3pm: